zebrunner/carina/docs/advanced/program_flow.md

 Then overridden TestNG methods `FilterTestsListener->onStart(ISuite suite)`, `TestRunListener->onStart(ISuite suite)` and `CarinaListener->onStart(ISuite suite)`.

-* now your test class is considered initialized and onStart(ITestContext testContext) method is called.
+* Now your test class is considered initialized and onStart(ITestContext testContext) method is called.
 Udid is generated there.

 * onBeforeClass(ITestClass testClass).
-Complete steps described in @BeforeClass annotation from your test.
+Complete the steps described in @BeforeClass annotation from your test.

-* onTestStart(ITestResult result) provide described data to test.
+* onTestStart(ITestResult result) provides described data to test.

-Next TestRunner.class runs code described in your test.class.
+Next, TestRunner.class runs code described in your test.class.
 The following route depends on what you are doing in your test:

 **UI (web, mobile)**